sansneo/dotfiles/README.md

 ## Conclusion
 This is made by myself for myself.
 Clone disks instead of reinstalling if you can as this takes like an hour to do.
-Remember to sync stuff with an `crontab -e` entry and Google Drive!
+Remember to sync stuff with an in `crontab -e` and Google Drive!